repoze/repoze.vhm/README.txt

   Overview

-    This package provides some glue for doing Zope2-style virtual hosting within the 'repoze.zope2' environment, where the classic Zope2 "VirtualHostMonster":http://www.zope.org/Members/4am/SiteAccess2/info
+    This package provides middleware and utilities for doing virtual hosting within a WSGI/Repoze environment.
+It is particularly useful within a 'repoze.zope2' environment, where it may be used as an alternative to the classic
-    won't work.
+    "VirtualHostMonster":http://www.zope.org/Members/4am/SiteAccess2/info

-    It also provides CGI-environment-munging middleware that is potentially useful within a non-Zope WSGI application.
+    method of doing virtual hosting.

   Virtual Hosting in a Nutshell